CrayLabs/SmartSim-Zoo/thetagpu/README.md

 Orchestrator database, SmartSim needs to be informed of the nodes the user would like the database to be launched on.

-This can be automated, and code for the automation of hostname aquisition is included in most of the files.
+This can be automated, and code for the automation of hostname acquisition is included in most of the files.
 This recipe can be followed for launching the Orchestrator with OpenMPI on Cobalt systems.